NETL-RIC/pipeline_sphinx_documentation/_build/html/_sources/usage/usage.md.txt

 ***
 # Retrieve and Review Results
 When the program has completed running, eight different files will be exported to the directory specified earlier.
 This concludes the program's path creation functionality.
-New start and end points may be selected, or the user may safely exit the program with the conventional red "x" button in the upper right-hand corner.
+New start and end points may be selected, or you may safely exit the program by closing the window conventionally.